Pro Tips for Deck Refinishing

-Tips and a foolproof strategy to rescue a rust-stained, weather-beaten deck.
+Use this foolproof strategy to rescue a worn, weather-beaten deck.

 Keeping decks looking good in a sunbaked climate can be a challenge, but it provides me plenty of work as a professional deck refinisher.
 In San Diego, where I live and work, outdoor living space is important, and my clients expect a deck to look as good as the interior of a house.
 Maintaining a deck can be a huge challenge.
 Poorly handled cleaning or refinishing usually results in a deck that has to be redone.